* RECORDINGS AT THE BOTTOM *

 Please also join this Library 2.0 network to be kept updated on this and future events.

+We invite all library professionals, employers, LIS students, and educators to participate in this event.
+The call for proposals is now closed.
 Participants are encouraged to use #library2020 and #wholeheartedlibraries on their social media posts leading up to and during the event.

 Associate Professor in the School of Information at San Jose State University

 Dr. Michael Stephens is Associate Professor in the School of Information at San Jose State University.
 He has delivered keynotes, papers, and workshops throughout the US and internationally on topics related to creative and open uses of technology to support and drive library services and learning.
 ALA Editions has published two collections of his writings: The Heart of Librarianship: Attentive, Positive, and Purposeful Change (2016) and Wholehearted Librarianship: Finding Hope, Inspiration, and Balance (2019).
 Michael resides in Traverse City, Michigan.